 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In the United Kingdom, more than 70% of the working-age population aged 15 to 64 has a paid job.
+In the United Kingdom, more than 71% of the working-age population aged 15 to 64 has a paid job.
 This figure is higher than the OECD employment average of 65%.
 Employment rates are generally higher for individuals with a higher level of education; in the United Kingdom an estimated 83% of individuals with at least a tertiary education have a paid job, compared with an estimated 55% for those without an upper secondary education.
 This 28 percentage point difference is slightly lower than the OECD average of 33 percentage points and suggests the job market in the United Kingdom is relatively inclusive.

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In the United Kingdom, the percentage of the labour force that has been unemployed for a year or longer is currently at 2.6%, slightly lower than the OECD average of 3.1%.
+In the United Kingdom, the percentage of the labour force that has been unemployed for a year or longer is currently at 2.7%, in line with the OECD average.
 There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-In the United Kingdom, however, the difference is relatively high with an unemployment rate of 3.2% for men and 1.9% for women.
+In the United Kingdom, however, the difference is relatively high with an unemployment rate of 3.2% for men and 2.2% for women.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In the United Kingdom, people earn 44 743 US dollars per year on average, much more than the OECD average of 34 466 USD.
+In the United Kingdom, people earn 40 649 US dollars per year on average, slightly less than the OECD average of 41 010 USD.
 Not everyone earns that amount however.
-Whereas the top 20% of the population earn 57 373 USD per year, the bottom 20% live on 24 428 USD per year.
+Whereas the top 20% of the population earn an estimated 51 888 USD per year, the bottom 20% live on an estimated 22 080 USD per year.

 Better Policies for Better Lives